 Best value for money for solo backpackers

 Hostels are cheap!
-Being the best value for money option in big cities, you’ll only have to pay around €25 a night for a bed in a hostel (sometimes less, sometimes a bit more) that includes a free breakfast.
+Being the best value for money option in big cities, you’ll only have to pay around €25 a night for a bed in a hostel (sometimes less, sometimes a bit more).
 That means you can save the rest of our budget to do cool activities, buy experiences and to eat out at restaurants.
 Nowadays, hostels have all sorts of amenities such as rooftop terraces, beer gardens, kitchens, on-site bars and clubs which you will also have access to for the price of your bed.

 St Christopher's Inns Berlin Mitte

 You may be travelling solo, but we guarantee that for the majority of your trip you’ll forget you’re a solo backpacker.
 Meeting people as you journey across the world may sound daunting, but it is really so easy and one of the very best parts of solo travel.
 Staying in hostels means you will naturally get to know other backpackers, but if the idea of sparking up conversation with a total stranger still makes you nervous, here are travel blogger Ian Thornley’s .

 Spend some time in the hostel bar or chill out room